 We also promote the Panther Paws program where students are recognized for being Respectful, Responsible, Caring and Safe.
 Students receive a ballot on which their name is recorded if they are spotted doing something either respectful, responsible, caring or safe.
 We have weekly draws from these collected ballots and then students’ photos are taken and posted on our Panther Paws bulletin board.

 Our school is square in design, making access very easy for everyone.
 We welcome you to our building via Door A (closest to the parking lot), where you are asked to buzz the office and identify yourself.
 Once your identity has been validated, you are welcomed into A hallway where we proudly post student work (literacy, art), and school awards.

-Pioneer Park has 16 classrooms, a large computer lab and some smaller teaching areas.
-Our Special Education room is located in the office area and has a variety of learning and technical tools for our students.
+Pioneer Park has 15 classrooms, a large Special Education room, and some smaller teaching areas.
 Our gymnasium is fully equipped and is also used for special events, concerts, etc.

 Outside we have a large, spacious and well-kept playing area for our students.
 We have a Creative Playground, two soccer fields (primary and junior), asphalt activities, schlockey sets, a baseball diamond, and basketball net.
 We have a number of green areas as well as a butterfly garden for students to enjoy.
 These areas are used as an outdoor classroom for activities that include math, literacy, art and science.

 Students at Pioneer Park have many opportunities to participate outside of the classroom.
 Some available activities are:

 - Bucket Drumming